Huegoxaga/notes/os/linux.md

 - `su` change to root user.
 - `su username` change to certain user.
 - `su -` change user and redirect to default home directory after changed.
+  - `Ctrl + D` go back to previous user terminal
 - `sudo <command>` run any command as root user. using user password.
   - when user password is entered, by default following sudo commands entered in 5 min, doesn't require any password.
-  - control user to use certain command without using root password in `etc/sudoers` file.
+  - control user to use certain command without using root password in `/etc/sudoers` file.
   - `visudo` this command is used to configure sudoers file, to edit it.
     1. In the template, find the command that will be made available to users or groups.
     2. uncomment the alias, if all of the command in the same category are needed for the users or groups.